-Having your lectures recorded and available online is not only useful, but extremely easy to do.
-Each of our supported classrooms are equipped with a webcam with built-in microphone and a variety of installed software on the classroom computer that can be used to capture a lecture, stream your class, or conference in guest speakers.
+Having your lectures recorded and available online is not only useful but extremely easy to do.
+Each of our supported classrooms is equipped with a webcam with built-in microphone and a variety of installed software on the classroom computer that can be used to capture a lecture, stream your class, or conference in guest speakers.

 (formerly Camtasia Relay)